Install

 Migrate Store From WordPress Woocommerce to Shopify

-You can migrate any WooCommerce images that are contained in your Product or Collection descriptions, so that all images, including images in the descriptions, are hosted in Shopify, and not on your old WordPress/WooCommerce servers which you will switch off anyway.
+You can migrate any WooCommerce images that are contained in your Product or Collection descriptions, so that all images, including images in the descriptions, are hosted in Shopify, and not on your old WordPress/WooCommerce servers, which you will switch off anyway.

 • Products (including Products from trash in WooCommerce as archived in Shopify)